lucia2007/bookwormkid/TESTING.md

 | Footer | Privacy Policy | [multiple errors](./testing-images/html_privacy_policy_error.png) | x |
 | Footer | Terms and Conditions | [multiple errors](./testing-images/html_terms_and_conditions_errors.png) | x |

-There is a duplicate error id on my add/edit article and product forms.
-This is due to using crispy forms.
-I know I could fix this error by using form helper, but I was not sure if the id was not being used internally, so I did not want to change its name to avoid breaking some functionality.

 There were multiple errors in both the Privacy Policy and the Terms and Conditions.
 Both of these html files were downloaded from termly.io.
 I didn't attempt to correct the errors as I feared that I would break the document and it would not render correctly.
 This is perhaps because the service was provided for free.
 For my future projects, I would look for a better source of these documents.